mdbray/BeerMe/Part_2.md

 FUNC-01 |	As an admin, I want an error message to pop up in the case of incorrect credentials to prompt the user that login was not successful |	high
 FUNC-02	| As a new user, I want to be able to register to the system so that I can start using the app | high FUNC-03	| As a forgetful user, I want to be able to recover my password so that I don’t have to create a whole new account | medium
-FUNC-04 |	As an admin, I want to define clear input parameters for users to follow so that the system can return good recommendations based off these parameters |	High
+FUNC-04 |	As an admin, I want to define clear input parameters for users to follow so that the system can return good recommendations based off these parameters |	high

 ####Non-Functional Requirements: